CraftCosmos/Terrarock/README.md

 # Terrarock
-Terraform for Minecraft Bedrock server in Azure.
+Terraform for Minecraft Bedrock server.
 (It was either that or Bedform.)